 It’s a broken system

-I personally refuse DSS tenants because of my past experience with the “system”, and not the individuals themselves.
+I’m personally reluctant of DSS tenants because of my past experience with the “system”, and not the individual claimants themselves.
 The protection for landlords when DSS tenants fall into arrears is scandalous.

-Similarly as scandalous is the fact that landlords no longer directly receive rent payments, it’s given to the tenant to pass onto the landlord.
-This has proven to be the reason why so many DSS tenants has fallen into arrears, because they won’t pass on the rent.
+Similarly as scandalous is the fact that landlords no longer directly receive rent payments by default, it’s given to the tenant to pass onto the landlord.
+This has proven to be the reason for why so many DSS tenants have fallen into arrears, because they simply don’t pass on the rent.

 Actions like that are awful for the landlord because they’re left out of pocket and equally as awful for the genuine DSS tenants struggling to find a tenancy.
-Why would I want to support a system like that?
+Why would I be encouraged by a system like that?

 To reiterate, this isn’t a gripe I have with the claimants, it’s a gripe I have with the system.
 I have made that clear on several occasions.

-I’ve said the following a million times on almost every single one of my DSS related blog posts, but only a handful seems to pay any attention, while the others get filled with rage and ignorance.
+I’ve said the following a million times on almost every single one of my DSS related blog posts, but only a handful seems to pay any attention, while the others get filled with rage.
 But here it is again:

 - I appreciate, understand and even sympathise with misfortune.
 I know not all DSS tenants are the same; I know there are good and bad DSS tenants; I’m aware that many DSS tenants genuinely don’t deserve to be in the position they’re in; I’m aware that there are genuinely good DSS tenants out there that are struggling because others have given them a bad reputation.
 I get it.
-It sucks, and I mean it.
+It sucks big time, and I mean it.
 It’s truly a shitty deal.
-However, DSS tenants are still high-risk in-comparison to professional-working families, so that is why I would rather give tenancy to the latter.
-I’m not saying that the working-professionals won’t or can’t fall into arrears, but I am saying it is less likely, hence the risk-management.
+However, DSS tenants are still high-risk in-comparison to professional-working families, so that is why many landlords would rather provide tenancies to the latter.
+I’m not saying that the working-professionals won’t or can’t fall into arrears, but I am saying it is less likely, hence the concept of risk-management.

-- I’m not saying landlords should or shouldn’t accept DSS tenants, I’m just saying landlords have a legitimate reason for not accepting them, and DSS tenants should understand it’s not about discrimination.
+- I’m not saying landlords should or shouldn’t accept DSS tenants, I’m just saying landlords have a legitimate reason for not accepting them after weighing up the situation.

 The root of the problem is deeper than simply, “landlords refusing DSS tenants” – so much deeper.
 Getting ALL landlords to accept DSS tenants won’t resolve the underlying issues of a broken system.